sirkubax/couchbase-server-ansible/linux/README.md

 #### Ansible

-Install Ansible using `pip` based on the
+Install Ansible using `pip` by following the [installation documentation](http://www.ansibleworks.com/docs/intro_installation.html#latest-releases-via-pip).
-[installation documentation](http://www.ansibleworks.com/docs/intro_installation.html#latest-releases-via-pip).
 Provided you are willing to install into your system
 Python, the steps are simple and involve just 2 commands: